luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
-We have a new feature > we control that via a feature flag and based on whether it's enabled we determine whether to present a feature to a user.
  As an example, here are my amazon recommendations.
 You can see I'm getting some new show on prime video recommended to me along with fashion and some beauty products.
 I doubt this is how this works in real life but let's pretend for a bit.
 These cards could be controlled under a feature flag based on what the marketing department wants to do.
 Perhaps they are testing whether people click the mr and mrs smith card from the homepage to see if it boosts views.
 If it boosts views, they might keep that feature flag turned on.
 Otherwise they might turn it off and find a new way to drive engagement.
 This way they're able to dynamically control what content a user sees or doesn't see and gather data based on it.
 -->

 ---